gvwilson/fiction/in-heck/index.md

 "I don't think you can."
-Maddy pulled the discombobulator from her pocket and held it up for the Prosecutor to see.
+Maddy pulled the discombobulator from her pocket and held it up for the Regulator to see.

 He frowned.
 "Now, what is that, exactly?"